Monday Accident & Lessons Learned: Button Pushed “Accidentally” Shuts Down Refinery

 That’s just one root cause for one Causal Factor.
 How many other Causal Factors were there?
 It’s hard to tell with the level of detail provided by the article.
 I would guess there was at least one more, and maybe several (there usually should be for an incident of this magnitude).

 At least one of the corrective actions by the refinery management was to initially put a guard on the button.
-Later, the button was removed to eliminate the chance for human error.
+Later, the button was removed to eliminate the chance of human error.

 Are there more human-machine interface problems at this refinery?
 Are they checking for them to look for Generic Causes?
 You can’t tell from the article.